How it works

 • A path-string cluster at 0x8007B380 holds the file extensions the sound subsystem appends to scene-asset paths: .spk, .LZS, .dpk, .MAP, .PCH, .pac, STR, plus the master file bse.dat.

-• Three SCUS-side consumers turn those paths into actual loads: a sound-init / .dpk loader, a streaming-asset loader for XA-family files, and a mode-aware extension dispatcher.
+• Two SCUS-side consumers turn those paths into actual loads: a sound-init / .dpk loader and a streaming-asset loader for XA-family files.

 • Underneath that is Sony's PsyQ SsAPI sequencer (libsnd, statically linked) for SEQ playback, plus the PsyQ libspu primitives that actually move bytes into SPU RAM.